lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 A simple challenge to manipulate basic HTML tags and create a profile page with headers/texts/lists/images/tables.

-Note: You can start a local webserver by typing the following command in your terminal (just make sure you are in the exercises folder):
+Note: You can start a local webserver by typing the following command in your terminal (just make sure you are in the exercise's folder):

 ```bash
 $ serve